devu294/Cell-Image-Classification-using-Pytorch/README.md

 # Cell-Image-Classification-using-Pytorch
 A deep learning based cell image classification model which classifies if the microscipic cell image is cancerous or not (Binary Classification).

-#Lanaguage Used
+#Lanaguage Used:
 Python

-#Environment Used
+#Environment Used:
-Google Colab
+Google Colab (A100 GPU)

-#Libraries & Tools Used
+#Libraries & Tools Used:
 Deep Learning - torch, torchvision
 Data - pandas, numpy
 Image Processing - cv2(GRAD-CAM), PIL